 Conventionally, it was assumed that heat mapping software would be effective only in providing insight into development opportunities and website design.
 Heat mapping software has been pretty successful and helpful in getting valuable insight into SEO opportunities particularly when used along with valuable Google Analytics data.
 Thanks to heat map analytics, you could understand precisely where people seem to be looking for more data and information depending primarily on what they seem to be clicking.

-Heat maps are supposed to be a mandatory tool for assisting marketers in understanding how their prospects or users are interacting with a website.
-As per Search Engine Land, everyone is in love with heat maps.
+Heatmaps are a mandatory tool for assisting marketers in understanding how their prospects or users are interacting with a website.
+As per Search Engine Land, everyone is in love with heatmaps.
 We know that heat maps make it convenient and simple to visualize patterns clearly in your data.
 They are particularly good for evaluating the way performance would keep changing at different hours in a day and as per different weekdays.